 and may lose value.
 The Protected Withdrawal Value is separate from the account

-value, and not available as a lump sum.
+value, and not available as a lump sum withdrawal.

 What happens to my Account Value during volatile market situations?

-The Highest Daily Lifetime Income benefit, uses a predetermined mathematical formula
+The Highest Daily Lifetime Income v3.0 suite of benefits uses a predetermined mathematical

-to help us manage your guarantee through all market cycles.
-Each business day, the
+the optional benefits through all market cycles.
+Each business day, the formula determines

 - The difference between the account value and the Protected Withdrawal Value;

-- How long you have owned the benefit;
+- How long your client has owned the benefit;

 - The amount invested in, and the performance of, the permitted subaccounts, the Bond Portfolio, and the Secure Value Account and;

-- The impact of additional purchase payments made to and withdrawals taken from the
+- The impact of additional purchase payments made to, and withdrawals taken from, the annuity.

-to the Bond Portfolio.
-Transfers to and from the Bond Portfolio do not impact any
+the Bond Portfolio.
+Transfers to and from the Bond Portfolio do not impact any income guarantees